Help with rent arrears and problems with paying your rent

 - Use our Budget planner to work out the shortfall between your monthly income and your expenses.

-- Once you’ve done this, look at ways you can cut back or boost your monthly income to close the gap – see the later sections in this guide.
+- Look at ways you can cut back or boost your monthly income to close the gap – see the later sections in this guide.

 Reducing your monthly expenses

-Cutting back can be difficult, but it won’t be as painful as being evicted from your home – which is why it is vital you act now.
-Ask yourself the following questions.
+Cutting back can be difficult, but it won’t be as painful as being evicted from your home.

 - Can you ditch any of your regular monthly expenses or cut back on any luxuries?